Discount retail boss accused of 'trying to pull the wool over the eyes' of tribunal

 The discount retail boss was criticised by Tracey’s barrister MacNamara for not turning up to today’s hearing, after being scheduled to give evidence.
 MacNamara further criticised Maniar for providing “instructions by phone” to his legal team instead of appearing in person.

 “He’s unavailable today.
-He’s got other commitments today and simply can’t be here,” Ian McKenna, barrister for Maniar, said.
+He’s got other commitments today and simply can’t be here,” McKenna said.

 “He’s working in a fast paced business and he wasn’t aware himself he wasn’t going to be here.”